yakavetsiv/ac-bo-hackathon.github.io/index.md

 {% if event_status != "over" %}

-Awards for the highest-ranked[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} projects will be announced the day after the hackathon.
+Prizes sponsored by [Matterhorn Studio](https://matterhorn.studio/) will be announced the day after the hackathon for the highest-ranked[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} projects.
 Tentative prize tiers are below, and submissions from any project topic are eligible.

 First-ranked: Up to CA$300 gift card per team member (max CA$1000)
 Second-ranked: Up to CA$150 gift card per team member (max CA$500)